arpitas03/sidebar-widget/README.md

+# SideBar For Situational Awareness dashboard

-# This project is a Sidebar Widget Application that lists delayed routes and ramp charts
+This project is a Sidebar Widget Application that lists delayed routes and ramp charts.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts